What is metoclopramide?

 Metoclopramide (generic Reglan®) is an anti-nausea medication that can help reduce migraine nausea, as well as nausea caused by other migraine medications you’re taking.

 When you’re trying to manage the head pain that comes from a migraine attack, the last thing you want to deal with is vomiting and nausea.
 Metoclopramide reduce the nausea caused by your migraine (or other medications you’re taking, such as a triptan).

 Metoclopramide blocks dopamine receptors, which can be at increased levels during migraine attacks.
 If you know dopamine (often called the feel-good hormone), blocking it might sound like a bad thing.
 But increased levels of dopamine can actually make you feel nauseous or vomit.

-Metoclopramide is a prescription medicine so you’ll need to talk to your doctor first.
-Get started today with a Cove doctor consultation.
+Metoclopramide is a prescription medicine so you’ll need to talk to your medical provider first.
+Get started today with a Cove consultation.

 Metoclopramide is an oral pill that you should take at the first signs of nausea.

-Use of metoclopramide is a typically safe prescription medication (yes, that means you’ll have to get it from a doctor).
-Be sure to consult with your doctor about any of the below:
+Use of metoclopramide is a typically safe prescription medication (yes, that means you’ll have to get it from a medical provider).
+Be sure to consult with your medical provider about any of the below: